Technostress Quiz

 - Module C: Individual Technology Disposition (Technology Optimism & Innovativeness, Technology Discomfort & Insecurity)

-It's important to note that a full 40-item "Pro" version of the TAAI is also available for organizations seeking deeper diagnostics, program evaluation, and more granular data for statistical analysis.
+It's important to note that a full 40-item "Pro" version of the TAAI is also available for coaches, therapists, organizations, and other professionals seeking deeper diagnostics, program evaluation, and more granular data for statistical analysis.
+Contact us for more details.

 We designed the TAAI Lite with ethical principles at its core.
 Results are computed locally in the user's browser by default, ensuring privacy.
 It's a coaching and informational tool, not a clinical instrument for medical diagnosis.
 Its purpose is to foster self-awareness and spark constructive dialogue.